History of the Puritans under King Charles I: The Long Parliament attacks Laudianism and considers the Root and Branch Petition, 1640–1642

-The Westminster Assembly, 1643–49
+The Westminster Assembly, 1643–1649

 In 1642, the most ardent defenders of episcopacy in the Long Parliament left to join King Charles on the battlefield.
 However, although Civil War was beginning, Parliament was initially reluctant to pass legislation without it receiving royal assent.
 Thus, between June 1642 and May 1643, Parliament passed legislation providing for a religious assembly five times, but these bills did not receive royal assent and thus died.
 By June 1643, however, Parliament was willing to defy the king and call a religious assembly without the king's assent.
 This assembly, the Westminster Assembly, had its first meeting in the Henry VII Chapel of Westminster Abbey on 1 July 1643.
 (In later sessions, the Assembly would meet in the Jerusalem Chamber.)

 The Assembly was charged with drawing up a new liturgy to replace the Book of Common Prayer and with determining what manner of church polity was appropriate for the Church of England.
 In both cases, it was assumed that the Westminster Assembly would only make recommendations and that Parliament would have the final word.

 The Long Parliament appointed 121 divines to the Westminster Assembly (at the time "divine", i.e. theologian, was used as a synonym for "clergyman").
-Of these, approximately 25 never showed up – mainly because King Charles ordered all loyal subjects not to participate in the Assembly.
-To replace the divines who had failed to show up, Parliament later added 21 additional divines, known as the "Superadded Divines".
+Of these, approximately 25 never attended – mainly because King Charles ordered all loyal subjects not to participate in the Assembly.
+To replace the divines who did not attend, Parliament later added 21 additional divines, known as the "Superadded Divines".
 The Assembly also included 30 lay assessors (10 nobles and 20 commoners).
 Although the Westminster Divines were mainly Puritan, they were broadly representative of all positions (except Laudianism) then on offer in the Church of England.

 For its first ten weeks, the Westminster Assembly's only task was to revise the Thirty-Nine Articles.
 However, in summer 1643, shortly after the calling of the Westminster Assembly, the Parliamentary forces, under the leadership of John Pym and Henry Vane the Younger concluded an agreement with the Scots known as the Solemn League and Covenant.
-As noted above, one of the main reasons why the Scots had launched the Second Bishops War in 1640 was because they hoped to bring about an end to episcopacy in England.
+As noted above, one of the main reasons the Scots had launched the Second Bishops War in 1640 was because they hoped to bring about an end to episcopacy in England.
 They therefore insisted as a term of the agreement that the English agree to fight to extirpate "popery and prelacy".
 Since the Puritans were also interested in fighting these things, they readily agreed, and the Long Parliament agreed to swear to the Scottish National Covenant.
-Six Commissioners representing the Church of Scotland were now sent to attend the Westminster Assembly and on 12 October 1643, the Long Parliament ordered the Assembly to "confer and treat among themselves of such a discipline and government as may be most agreeable to God's holy word, and most apt to procure and preserve the peace of the church at home, and nearer agreement with the Church of Scotland and other Reformed Churches abroad."
+Six Commissioners representing the Church of Scotland were then sent to attend the Westminster Assembly.
+On 12 October 1643, the Long Parliament ordered the Assembly to "confer and treat among themselves of such a discipline and government as may be most agreeable to God's holy word, and most apt to procure and preserve the peace of the church at home, and nearer agreement with the Church of Scotland and other Reformed Churches abroad."